Embracing New Beginnings in September

 175 Years of Frome Railway Station: A Family Legacy

-We began at Frome railway station, which this year marks an incredible 175 years of service.
-There I met up with Mike Joyce, who first started work on the station in 1953, and his son Bryan, who's carried on the family tradition.
-My favourite tale from Mike was of the circus rolling into town - complete with elephants and giraffes stepping off the train.
-Hearing the Joyce family's stories reminded me that railways aren't just about journeys but about people.
+We kicked off our celebrations at Frome railway station, which proudly marks its 175th anniversary this year.
+I had the pleasure of meeting Mike Joyce, who began his journey at the station in 1953, and his son Bryan, who continues the family legacy.
+One of my favourite stories from Mike was about the circus arriving in town, complete with elephants and giraffes stepping off the train.
+The Joyce family's tales remind us that railways are not just about journeys; they are about the people who make them memorable.

 Local Legend: Rachel Clark’s Extraordinary Fundraising Journey

-Our Local Legend this month is Rachel Clark, whose tireless fundraising has raised thousands of pounds for Frome cancer charity WHY.
-Having run a sponsored mile every day for a year, she’s now nine months on from completing the challenge but told me she's carried on running for herself - but that’s just one of many feats.
-Over the last few years, Rachel has helped smash the Guinness World Record for the most amount of people to row 500 metres each, pulled a 12-tonne fire engine around Frome and attempted to break the record for the furthest distance climbed on a fire ladder, cementing her reputation as someone who pushes herself to extraordinary lengths to support others.
+Our Local Legend this month is Rachel Clark.
+Her relentless fundraising efforts have raised thousands for Frome cancer charity WHY.
+Rachel ran a sponsored mile every day for a year.
+Now, nine months after completing that challenge, she continues to run for herself.
+But that’s just one of her many achievements.
+Over the years, she has helped break the Guinness World Record for the most people rowing 500 metres each, pulled a 12-tonne fire engine around Frome, and attempted to set the record for the furthest distance climbed on a fire ladder.
+Rachel exemplifies someone who pushes herself to extraordinary lengths to support others.

 Sonia’s Chilly Challenge: A Cold Water Swim